carlosdavila91/carlosdavila91.github.io/en/_posts/2021-01-21-linear-regression.md

 Maybe, you have noticed that:

 + Variables like `room_num`, `teachers`, and `poor_prop`, are linearly related to the `price` feature.
-It can be glimpsed in the scatter plots, and they present a correlation coefficient between -1 and -0.5 and between 0.5 and 1, meaning that those relationships are considered strong (it’s a convention).
+It can be glimpsed in the scatter plots, and they present a correlation coefficient between -1 and -0.5 and between 0.5 and 1, meaning that those relationships are considered strong (it is a convention).
 + All `dist` variables are highly correlated with each other.
 This high level of correlation between explanatory variables is known as _multicollinearity_.
 We are interested in linear relationships between predictors and the response variable.
-But, when predictors are correlated to each other, they do not give us relevant information.
+Nevertheless, when predictors are correlated to each other, they do not give us relevant information.
 Commonly, you only take one of the variables that present _multicolinearity_ and leave the others out of the model.
 + `n_hot_rooms` takes a range of discrete values, although it is a numeric variable.
 It has to do with the data collection process or could be a posterior aggregation.
-By now, let’s consider it as numeric.
+By now, let's consider it as numeric.
 + Our response variable, `price`, seems to have a distribution close to the normal distribution.
 + Other distributions are skewed to the left or the right.
 As a follow-up to this exercise, we could try to transform these variables with the appropriate transformation for each case to verify if they would improve our model performance.